tejasmasurkar01/tejasmasurkar01/README.md

 👋 Hi there!
-I'm Tejas Masurkar, a passionate data science student 📊🔬 with a thirst for knowledge and a love for turning data into actionable insights.
+I'm Tejas Masurkar, a passionate data science student📊🔬 with a thirst for knowledge and a love for turning data into actionable insights.

-📊 Aspiring Data Scientist | 🎓 B.E. in Computer Science & Engineering
+🎓 B.E. in Computer Science & Engineering
 🏛️ GH Raisoni College of Engineering, Nagpur 🌍
 🔍 Passionate about turning data into insights |